FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 All the plots shown in this document are in SI units with temperatures in Celsius, unless otherwise specified.

-The diagram of our experiment can be seen below.
+The diagram of our experiment can be seen in the next picture.

 <p align="center"><img src="../assets/img/21Jun_bal/diagram.png"  alt="Diagram" width="60%"/></p>